 1924 Gloversville shuts Temporarily, and closed in 1925

-1925 international Shoe Company signed a long term contract to Surpass for 100 dozen Black Glazed Kid from Mexican Skins.
+1925 International Shoe Company signed a long term contract with Surpass for 100 dozen Black Glazed Kid from Mexican Skins.
 This turned into a long association.
 They had previously bought exclusively from William Amer Co.

 1925 Officers at Surpass were George M Booth, President; David H Compton, Vice President; William C Burton, Treasurer; Hollister Sturgis, Secretary (head of raw stock department; Harold Connett, Assistant Secretary & Treasurer; Charles Skinner factory manager Philadelphia

 1926 U.S. government paid windfall tax repayment to Alfred Booth & Co of 1919 tax refund with interest of $3m

 1929 strike by stakers and cellar boys in Philadelphia.
 The stakers strike lasted several weeks but it was reported that they returned to work with no concessions.
 In 1930 Surpass Philadelphia produced 544,000 dozen, of which 420,000 were for its own account and 120000 dozen for International Shoe Company

 Booths sell part of Abingdon site for the building of the MG car factory.
 Felmongering stops in Abingdon as they concentrate on gloving and and chamois/skiver production

 1931 George Booth and Ian Fairbairn set up The First Unit Trusts in the UK.
 It was intended to be bought by ordinary people and kept for 20 years.
 It contained a mix of shares of top companies and despite all the major economic problems of the time earned 7% per annum throughout.
 This was the start of M&G. For details read The Origins of Asset Management from 1700 to 1960 by Nigel Morecroft (2017)